Off-Belief Learning: Off-Belief Learning

 \subsection{Optimal Grounded Policies}

-In multi-agent cooperative settings with imperfect information, the optimal policy for an agent depends not only on assumptions about the future policy, but also on counterfactual assumptions about other agents' policies - i.e. what does that agents prior action say about the hidden info?
-Making wrong assumptions is a source of coordination failure and we thus would like to consider grounded policies that avoid counterfactual reasoning about partners' actions altogether.
+In multi-agent cooperative settings with imperfect information, the optimal policy for an agent depends not only on assumptions about the future policy, but also on assumptions about other agents' policies -- i.e. what do those agents' prior actions say about their private information?
+Making wrong assumptions is a source of coordination failure and we thus may wish to consider grounded policies that avoid reasoning about partners' actions altogether.

-To do so, we define the \textit{grounded} belief $\mathcal{B}_G$ as the one that conditions only on the observations but not the partner actions, i.e. The optimal grounded policy $\pi_G$ plays the action that maximizes expected reward at each AOH $\tau^i$ assuming the state distribution at $\tau^i$ is drawn from the grounded beliefs, and assuming that $\pi_G$ is played thereafter.

-\begin{restatable}{theorem}{thmgrounded} Application of OBL with temperature $0$ to any constant policy $\pi_0(a|\tau^i)=f(a)$ - or in fact any policy that only conditions on public state - yields an optimal grounded policy. \end{restatable}
+To do so, we define the \textit{grounded belief} $\mathcal{B}_G$ as a modified belief that conditions only on the observations but not the partner actions, i.e. Then, we can define an \textit{optimal grounded policy} $\pi_G$ to be any policy that at each AOH $\tau^i$ plays an action that maximizes expected reward assuming the state distribution at $\tau^i$ is drawn from the grounded belief, and assuming that $\pi_G$ is played thereafter. \begin{restatable}{theorem}{thmgrounded} Application of OBL to any constant policy $\pi_0(a|\tau^i)=f(a)$ - or in fact any policy that only conditions on public state - yields an optimal grounded policy in the limit as $T \to 0$ . \end{restatable} Proof in the Appendix~\ref{app:proofs}.